 Honda HR-V Maintenance Schedule

-We’ve all done it: You look up at the service sticker in the corner of your windshield and notice that you’re three months late on your oil change.
-Well, the Honda HR-V is making it is easier to keep track of your maintenance schedule with its Maintenance Minder system.
+Do you know the key service intervals recommended by Honda?
+Well, the HR-V is making it easier to keep track of your maintenance schedule with its Maintenance Minder system.

-In this article, drivers from across the Fountain Valley, Costa Mesa, and Newport Beach area will learn more about how the Maintenance Minder feature works and what the codes on the multi-information display (MID) mean.
+In this article, drivers from across the Fountain Valley, Costa Mesa, and Newport Beach, CA, areas will learn more about how the Maintenance Minder feature works and what the codes on the Multi-Information Display (MID) mean.

 About the Honda HR-V Maintenance Minder